History of the Republic of Turkey: Political instability (1987–2002)

 Starting in July 1987, the South-East was submitted to state of emergency legislation, a measure which lasted until November 2002.
 With the turn of the 1990s, political instability returned.
 The 1995 elections brought a short-lived coalition between Mesut Yılmaz's ANAP and the True Path Party, now with Tansu Çiller at the helm.

+In March 1995, twenty-three people were killed and hundreds were injured in the incidents called Gazi Massacre in Istanbul.
+The events began with an armed attack on several coffee shops in the neighborhood, where an Alevi religious leader was killed.
+Protests occurred both in Gazi and Ümraniye district on the Asian side of İstanbul.
+Police responded with gunfire.

 In 1997, the military, citing his government's support for religious policies deemed dangerous to Turkey's secular nature, sent a memorandum to Prime Minister Necmettin Erbakan requesting that he resign, which he did.
 The event has been famously labelled a "postmodern coup" by the Turkish admiral Salim Dervişoğlu.
 Shortly thereafter, the Welfare Party (RP) was banned and reborn as the Virtue Party (FP).
 A new government was formed by ANAP and Ecevit's Democratic Left Party (DSP) supported from the outside by the center-left Republican People's Party (CHP), led by Deniz Baykal.
 The DSP became the largest parliamentary party in the 1999 elections.
 Second place went to the far-right Nationalist Movement Party (MHP).
 These two parties, alongside Yılmaz's ANAP formed a government.
 The government was somewhat effective, if not harmonious, bringing about much-needed economic reform, instituting human rights legislation, and bringing Turkey ever closer to the European Union.